panoply/papyrus/readme.md

 ### Benefits

-Papyrus extends upon the default grammars provided by prism which allows for more control of syntax highlighting.
-It applied a more advanced capture approach so token colors are more granular in Papyrus theming.
+Papyrus extends upon the default grammars provided by Prism which allows for more control of syntax highlighting.
+It applies a more advanced capture approach so token colors are more granular with Papyrus theming.
 The module comes pre-packaged and supports only a small subset of languages common in font-end development, you simply drop it with no additional configuration required.
 The text editor capabilities are perfect for quick showcases while adhering to common expectations when writing code.

-Papyrus is tiny, it's only 12kb~gzip and supports the following languages
+Papyrus is tiny, it's only 12kb ~ gzip and supports the following languages

 - XML
 - HTML